th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/3-th2/dl-configs.md

 kubectl apply -f ./pvcs.yaml
 ```

-Once all the required software is installed on your test box and operator box and
+You can start configuring the cluster once all the required software is installed on your test box and operator box
-th2-infra repositories are ready, you can start configuring the cluster.
+and th2-infra repositories are ready.

 ## Configure dashboard.values.yaml